Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Background

 Generally, \chatbots share the same security and privacy risks as other web-based systems~\cite{hassija2019survey,sihag2021survey,hammi2022survey} and AI systems~\cite{biggio2018wild,papernot2018sok}.
-For example, they inherit vulnerabilities like wrong outputs as a response to specifically tailored inputs (e.g., adversarial examples) from other AI-based techniques~\cite{biggio2018wild,papernot2018sok,shen2022sok}.
-In the following, we will focus on those risks that arise from selected usage behaviors in scope of our study.
+For example, they inherit vulnerabilities like wrong outputs as a response to specifically tailored inputs (e.g., adversarial examples) from other AI-based techniques~\cite{biggio2018wild,papernot2018sok,shen2022sok}. \rOne{The attacks above have manifested in practice.
+Corresponding CVE's related to remote code execution have been assigned, for example CVE-2026-31236 (a command execution vulnerability) or CVE-2026-24163 (unsafe deserialization).
+Shen et al.~~\cite{shen2023anything} showed that jailbreak prompts can be found in the wild.
+Our works confirms that end users engage in jailbreak-like behavior.
+In contrast to academic apporaches, end-users may not rely on heavy optimization.
+This also holds for real-world attacks, which may rely on easier heuristics~\cite{apruzzese2023real,grosse2023machine}.
+We instead focus on} risks that arise from selected usage behaviors in scope of our study.
 For a more detailed overview of \chatbot AI security and privacy in general, see Wu et al.~\cite{wu2023unveiling}.